Out of Time Witness Statement is granted

 If you had filed your Out of Time witness statement on the basis that you had appealed the Penalty Charge Notice to the local authority but had not received a Notice of Rejection, then the PCN will be rewound back to the ‘appeal’ stage.

-If your car has been clamped or removed, the local authority (or Transport for London in the case of Congestion charging or Highways England in the case of a Dart Charging) will instruct their bailiff company to release the vehicle.
+If your car has been clamped or removed by the bailiff, the local authority (or Transport for London in the case of Congestion charging or Highways England in the case of an unpaid Dart Charge) will instruct their bailiff company to release the vehicle.

 Further information about an Out of Time witness statement.

 We have a lot of information about the Traffic Enforcement Centre and Out of Time witness statements and statutory declarations on our website.
 Our index page on the subject is here.